I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ioisoperationsynchronous.md

 <p>If the file object was opened for synchronous I/O, the operation is synchronous. </p>

 <p>If the IRP_SYNCHRONOUS_API flag is set in the IRP, the operation is synchronous.
-This flag is set for operations, such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff567052">ZwQueryInformationFile</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff567096">ZwSetInformationFile</a>, that are always synchronous, even when performed on a file object that was opened for asynchronous I/O. </p>

-<p>If none of the above conditions is true, the operation is asynchronous. </p>

-<p><b>IoIsOperationSynchronous</b> determines whether a given IRP requests a synchronous or asynchronous I/O operation, according to the following conditions: </p>

-<p>If the IRP requests asynchronous paging I/O, the operation is asynchronous, even if one of the other conditions is true. </p>

-<p>If the IRP requests synchronous paging I/O, the operation is synchronous. </p>

-<p>If the file object was opened for synchronous I/O, the operation is synchronous. </p>

-<p>If the IRP_SYNCHRONOUS_API flag is set in the IRP, the operation is synchronous.
-This flag is set for operations, such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff567052">ZwQueryInformationFile</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff567096">ZwSetInformationFile</a>, that are always synchronous, even when performed on a file object that was opened for asynchronous I/O. </p>
+This flag is set for operations, such as <a href="..\wdm\nf-wdm-zwqueryinformationfile.md">ZwQueryInformationFile</a> and <a href="..\wdm\nf-wdm-zwsetinformationfile.md">ZwSetInformationFile</a>, that are always synchronous, even when performed on a file object that was opened for asynchronous I/O. </p>

 <p>If none of the above conditions is true, the operation is asynchronous. </p>